 One unusual project we did for them was the remote control of irrigation for a roof garden in Malta.

 We always say to our customers, tell us your problem, and we will come up with a solution.
 The problem was being able to monitor the plants and water them when necessary.
 Technica Systems is a security company so was happy to provide a camera and a network-enabled Digital Video Recorder (DVR)

 We received a request from Wood Street Clinic to install an Exchange server to provide email services.
 When we discussed the requirement, we found that they wanted this for a small number of users.
-They wanted to be able to use email to smartphones, have web access and to be able to share calendars with an admin person managing the schedules of consultants.
+They wanted to be able to use email to smartphones, have web access and to be able to share calendars with an office person managing the schedules of consultants.

-Installing a server dedicated to so small a group was not cost effective so we recommended hosting this service on our email servers.
+Installing a server dedicated to so small a group was not cost-effective, so we recommended hosting this service on our email servers.
 We set up several domains to use our server and helped Wood Street set up various Outlook clients and smartphones to use the service.

 For solutions to problems as well as support